peak/s5cmd/README.md

 ## Using wildcards

-One some shells, like zsh, the `*` character gets treated as a file globbing wildcard, which causes unexpected results for `s5cmd`.
+On some shells, like zsh, the `*` character gets treated as a file globbing wildcard, which causes unexpected results for `s5cmd`.
 You might see an output
 like: